 How to use semicolons

-- A semicolon is a punctuation mark that looks like this ; when used correctly the semicolon can make writing clearer.
+A semicolon is a punctuation mark that looks like this ;

 The most common way to use a semicolon is to help join closely connected ideas in a sentence.
 These sections must be independent and complete sentences, but closely linked in some way:

-A semicolon is often used to replace a coordinating conjunction like ‘and’ or ‘but’.
+A semicolon is often used to replace a like 'and' or 'but'.
 The sentence about Sandip could have been written like this:

 The statement has a different impact with a semicolon because the semicolon closely connects the ideas into one sentence to suggest that the time was good and bad simultaneously.
 In the first version it sounds more like a contradiction.